lanseudesu/Dinosaur-Game-ASM-Project/README.md

 - Tarino, Janna Lyka
 - Sanchez, Venus Aira

-# **Prehistoric Runner**
+# **T-Rex**
-Play as a dinosaur and navigate through the lands while avoiding any obstacles by jumping and ducking.
+Play as Rex the T-Rex and navigate through the lands while avoiding any obstacles by jumping above them.
 Good luck!

 # Infos:
 - All made in 8086 assembly